sbukkap/front-end/README.md

+(this is the frontend repository for out final project in Software Engineering course.
+The theme is 'Car Rentals', im forking it here so that i could showcase it in my list of repos for employers to check if needed :) )
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.